MHCommunity/mousehunt-utils/README.md

 Returns the current tab.

-## `getCurrentSubTab`
+## `getCurrentSubtab`

-Returns the current sub tab, falling back to the current tab if there is no sub tab.
+Returns the current subtab, falling back to the current tab if there is no subtab.

 ## `isOverlayVisible`